janekx21/owl-ms-language-server/readme.md

 ```
 See [the example config for testing](https://github.com/oxalica/nil/blob/main/dev/vim-coc.nix).

-### Manual
+### Installing the binary (Not needed vor visual studio code)

 To use the language server manual you have to first install it and then integrate it into you editor.
 This differs for each editor.
-To install the owl-ms-language-server crate you currently have to use git and Cargo.
+To install the owl-ms-language-server rust crate/package you currently have to use git and Cargo.

 ```shell
 git clone https://github.com/janekx21/owl-ms-language-server --recurse-submodules